Palm Beach Farms, Florida

-Palm Beach Farms (formerly West Palm Beach Farms) is an unincorporated community in Palm Beach County, Florida, United States.
+Royal Palm Estates (formerly West Palm Beach Farms) is an unincorporated community in Palm Beach County, Florida, United States.
 The population is unknown, however.
 This town is similar to Southwest Ranches because of its semi-rural landscape.
 The property sizes are mostly an acre large.
 Major highways throughout the community are SR 80/US 98, Florida's Turnpike, Jog Road, and US 441/SR 7.

 Geography

 Palm Beach Farms is located at 26°39′58″N 80°11′45″W. It is located in the middle of the West Palm Beach area.